JacquelineKeintzel/SOMA/README.md

 These scripts can only be run at SKEKB cluster with required access right.
 Connection requires the following:

-- *VPN connection* : To requested at https://ccportal.kek.jp/accounts/login/?next=/application/
+- *VPN connection* : To be requested at https://ccportal.kek.jp/accounts/login/?next=/application/
 - *KEK computing account* : To be requested "For general users" at https://acc-physics.kek.jp/SAD/links/account_eng/

 With these permissions one can access the following servers: